briangor/Jewellery-Shop/README.md

 # Jewellery-Shop
 A ecommerce app for a jewellery shop.
-Built using Angular framework
+Built using HTML5, SCSS, TypeScript and Angular framework (frontend)